kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 # PlantUML is Markdown

 - We use PlantUML for rendering diagrams in our documentation
-  - For interactive use you can rely on on-line tools like:
+  - For interactive use you can rely on online tools like:
     - [planttext](https://www.planttext.com/)
     - [liveuml](https://liveuml.com/)